AnthonyAstige/eslint-plugin-astige/README.md

 3. **TypeScript Best Practices**: Embrace TypeScript's type system and idioms fully, following TypeScript conventions and best practices wherever practical.

+4. Speed - Any included rules should be relatively fast so that they can be run fast across entire codebases with 100's of files in seconds and also on individual files within milliseconds for complete analysis and editor integration.

-4. **Technology Foundations**: The preset is built around a carefully curated set of core technologies that provide a stable foundation for development.
+5. **Technology Foundations**: The preset is built around a carefully curated set of core technologies that provide a stable foundation for development.
 Current primary influences include:

    1. [T3 stack](https://create.t3.gg/)
       1. [PostgreSQL](https://www.postgresql.org/) via [Prisma](https://www.prisma.io/)